rwxrob/notes/Chronic inflammation cured.md

 ## Less stress

 Being outside every day does more to reduce my stress levels than anything else.
 I have come to depend on being outside since I was boy as my primary way to deal with everything life has to throw at me.
 Something is so centering about being alone but not alone under the same sun, moon, and stars as everyone else on this Earth.
 I really do feel like it is a form of communion and connection.
 It certainly is the most spiritual thing I do.
 My outlook on existence changes completely after a ride.
 It's the closest thing to prayer that I do.
-### No more livestreaming
+### Livestreaming was killing me

 Livestreaming was literally killing me.
 You can see it in my Strava fitness graph and videos.
 If you go back and look through all my history of videos of me at the heaviest I have ***ever been in my entire life.*** I have been unhealthy before, but it took livestreaming to push me to my utter extreme level of diseased morbid obesity (that's the medical term).
 Comparing fresh pics of me today to then terrifies me today.
 I cannot even look at that guy.

 You'll notice that after long spans of time away from livestreaming that the videos have a happy, healthy, skinny Rob, who eventually, gradually, declines until he gives it livestreaming again.
 Every single phase of livestreaming ends with a fat, sad, depressed, unhealthy, often drunk Rob.
 I spent years just trying to "be able to take you with me" so I could achieve a balance of my outdoor lifestyle and tech streaming.
 I _always_ failed.
+### Self-imposed, unnecessary responsibilities

 Livestreaming was one of many self-imposed responsibilities weighing on me during any given day.
 The "don't get mad, get busy" mantra that drove me to obsess about saving the upcoming generations from poverty and misery by learning employable skills is now a thing of the past.
 Never say never.
 I have said so before and started up again, but this time it feels different.

 I have replaced livestreaming with _optional_ involvement in my local community in all sorts of ways.
 I've created Goblin Hunters Facebook cycling group for getting more casual but fitness-oriented cyclists out.
 I've been looking forward to attending cycling planning meetings.
 I've been spending time with close friends _in person_.
+### I'm still grateful

 It's not that I regret everything about livestreaming.
 Hell, I got my current job from it and I do deeply miss those I met through livestreaming, but as calloused as it sounds, they're just not worth losing my health and balance again.
 I have to prioritize.
 As much as I wish them well, it is more important for my health and wellness to build new healthy relationships with people IRL who share my values and interests, who I can call in an emergency, who will go for a walk at Fisher Farm with me, and who don't think voting for Trump helped our country in any way.
-### Liberation, physically and mentally
+### Liberation: physically and mentally

-I was a prisoner to livestreaming.
+I was a total prisoner to livestreaming.
 I was completely unaware how much livestreaming mentality had crept into all areas of my psyche.
 After giving it up for a week or so I suddenly felt liberated:

 - I don't feel guilty riding exactly the same loop every day
 - I don't have to politely respond to suggestions for "improved content"